alberto-lazari/masters-thesis/chapters/related-work.typ

   all while maintaining native performance.

 === Android Virtualization Framework (AVF)
-Introduced with Android 13 @avf, it provides official OS-level support for virtualization, marking a significant step towards secure, isolated execution environments.
+Introduced on selected devices with the release of Android 13 @avf, the Android Virtualization Framework provides official OS-level support for virtualization, marking a significant step towards secure, isolated execution environments.

 This framework is designed for specific devices and allows small payloads to run in a virtualized secure environment.